Vault Storage

 |---|---|---|

-| tags | object | Arbitrary key-value pairs; e.g. { team: "platform", env: "prod" } |
+| metadata | object | Arbitrary key-value pairs; e.g. { team: "platform", env: "prod" } |

 | created_at | timestamp | ISO-8601 creation time (auto-set) |